xdrpp/stc/cmd/stc/stc.1.md

 ## Network query mode

-stc runs in network query mode when one of the `-post`, `-fee-stats`, `-qa`, `-qt`, `-qta`, or `-create` options is provided.
+stc runs in network query mode when one of the `-post`, `-fee-stats`, `ledger-header`, `-qa`, `-qt`, `-qta`, or `-create` options is provided.

 Post-mode, selected by `-post`, submits a transaction to the Stellar network.
 This is how you actually execute a transaction you have properly formatted and signed.

-`-fee-stats` reports on recent transaction fees.  `-qa` reports on the state of a particular account.  `-qt` reports the result of a transaction that has been previously submitted.  `-qta` reports transactions on an account in reverse chronological order (use `-qt` to get more detail on any transaction ID).
+`-fee-stats` reports on recent transaction fees.  `-ledger-header` returns the latest ledger header.  `-qa` reports on the state of a particular account.  `-qt` reports the result of a transaction that has been previously submitted.  `-qta` reports transactions on an account in reverse chronological order (use `-qt` to get more detail on any transaction ID).
 Unfortunately, some of these requests are parsed from horizon responses in JSON rather than XDR format, and so are reported in a somewhat incomparable style to txrep format.
 For example, balances are shown as a fixed-point number 10^7 times the underlying int64.  `-create` creates and funds an account (which only works when the test network is specified).

 ## Miscellaneous modes